Skip to Content

 Here’s a breakdown of the different varieties and their benefits.

-It’s a reasonably cheap material that is readily available and easily repairable if it breaks.
+It’s a reasonably cheap material readily available and easily repairable if it breaks.

-Polyethene comes in many different grades, some well suited to general utilities and others specifically for agricultural use.
+Polyethylene comes in many grades, some well suited to general utilities and others for agricultural use.

 The only negative aspect of polyethylene is that it lacks the durability of other plastic types.

-It will likely need repairing now and then, which is a hassle most gardeners would like to avoid.
+It will likely need repairing occasionally, a hassle most gardeners would like to avoid.

 The low cost makes this less of a problem, but it uses more time and effort.